Birding Tour Dominican Republic: Complete Dominican Republic

 Together with the excellent birds and birding available in the country the general ease of birding makes this destination a very attractive one to any world birder, whether you’re looking for all the island’s endemics or are just after some good Caribbean birding with a distinctly different feel from many of the other Caribbean nations.

 Our well-designed itinerary gives you access to all the island’s endemics and other specials found in the Dominican Republic in a short yet easily-doable timeframe, taking in all the major sites and allowing you time enough to enjoy the beautiful surroundings as well.

-This tour can be combined with our preceding tour, Birding Tour Cuba: Great Caribbean Birding and Endemics, and our following tour, Birding Tour Jamaica: Jamaica at its Best, to give you a truly comprehensive Caribbean getaway!
+This tour can be combined with our preceding tour Birding Tour Cuba: Great Caribbean Birding and Endemics and/or with our following tour Birding Tour Jamaica: The Best of Complete Jamaica, to give you a truly comprehensive Caribbean getaway!